Items tagged “fractures”

 Fractures of the proximal fifth metatarsal

 The proximal 5th metatarsal is the site of a number of fractures and variants which mimic fractures.
-These include: stress fracture of the 5th metatarsal Jones fracture avulsion fracture of the proximal 5th metatarsal os vesalianum or os peroneum normal apophysis of the proximal 5th metatar...
+These include: stress fracture of the 5th metatarsal Jones fracture avulsion fracture of the proximal 5th metatarsal accessory ossicles os vesalianum, or os peroneum normal apophysis of th...

-There are numerous eponymous fractures which are named after the people who first described their existence 1: Bankart fracture: glenoid Barton fracture: wrist Bennett fracture: thumb Bosworth fracture: ankle Chance fracture: vertebral Charcot joint: foot Chopart fracture: foot Colles fr...
+There are numerous eponymous fractures which are named after the people who first described their existence (but see Stigler's law of eponymy) 1: Bankart fracture: glenoid Barton fracture: wrist Bennett fracture: thumb Bosworth fracture: ankle Chance fracture: vertebral Charcot joint: foot...

 Goyrand fracture is another name for a Smith fracture (reverse Barton fracture) and is predominantly used in France or French-influenced countries.
-For a discussion of the this fracture refer to the article on Smith fractures.
-History and etymology Named after Jean-Gaspard-Blaise Goyrand: Fre...
+For a discussion of this fracture refer to the article on Smith fractures.
+History and etymology Named after Jean-Gaspard-Blaise Goyrand: French ...

 Chauffeur fractures (also known as Hutchinson fractures or backfire fractures) are intra-articular fractures of the radial styloid process.
 The radial styloid is within the fracture fragment, although the fragment can vary markedly in size.
 Pathology Mechanism These injuries are sustained eit...